simoncblyth/opticks/notes/issues/PLOG_logging_from_external_libs.rst

 Despite numerous attempts its still not working.

 The way things go wrong:

 1. logging not suppressed by the level
 2. all logging suppressed

+Note that the latest plog has PLOG_LOCAL switch that claims to avoid needing visibility hidden.

+Possibly the difficulties with JUNOSW and plog might be because there is no access to main everything is in shared libs .. the main is python.
+So that perhaps gives problem of static initialization ordering ?

 DONE